applidium/ADTransitionController/_includes/using.md

 ### Note
 When a `UIViewController` is pushed onto the stack of view controllers, the property `transitionController` becomes available to the controller (see example above: `self.transitionController`).
 This way, an `ADTransitionController` can be used like a `UINavigationController`.

-## ADTransitions
+## ADTransition subclasses

-For now, the built-in transitions available are the following:
+For now, the built-in transitions available are the following.
+Try out [our demo application](https://github.com/applidium/ADTransitionController/archive/master.zip) to see it in action!

 `ADCarrouselTransition`, `ADCubeTransition`, `ADCrossTransition`, `ADFlipTransition`, `ADSwapTransition`, `ADFadeTransition`, `ADBackFadeTransition`, `ADGhostTransition`, `ADZoomTransition`, `ADSwipeTransition`, `ADSwipeFadeTransition`, `ADScaleTransition`, `ADGlueTransition`, `ADPushRotateTransition`, `ADFoldTransition`, `ADSlideTransition`.